 In my role as an Advanced Oral Health Practitioner, I have heard of families all using the same toothbrush because they cannot afford to buy ones for each family member, and I have met families living in temporary accommodation with limited access to cooking facilities and personal hygiene spaces.
 These families living in deprivation as highlighted are more likely to be the ones suffering from poor oral health.

 The Association of Directors of Public Health stated in 2023, “worrying oral health findings are not a result of behaviour, poor choices or a lack of education.”
-But rather research, conducted by Public Health England, has called for “action to tackle the underlying causes of health inequalities.
-Creating healthier public policies, supportive environments and strengthening community action, to improve oral health.”
+But rather research, conducted by Public Health England, has called for action to tackle the underlying causes of health inequalities including “creating healthier public policies, supportive environments, strengthening community action, developing personal skills and reorienting health services towards prevention”.

 Figure 1